 - The USSR was the second most powerful country and it had played a key role in Germany’s defeat in the war.
 This increased its prestige in the world.

 - After the war, in eastern Europe, many countries had communist governments.
 These nations saw the USSR with favourable eyes.
 Those that did not, were replaced by governments that looked at the USSR in a similar way

 - The USA, as also the western European countries saw communism as a threat to its way of life and towards freedom also.

-- North Atlantic Treaty Organization (NATO) – led by USA
+- North Atlantic Treaty Organization (NATO) – led by the USA

 - Federal Republic of Germany (West Germany)

-- South East Asia Treaty Organization (SEATO) – led by USA
+2. South-East Asia Treaty Organization (SEATO) – led by the USA

 - New Zealand